What should you know before commissioning a video for your business?

 A good interview requires security and preparation.
 As a photographer and interviewer, I help create a relaxed environment where people can be themselves and speak in their own words.

-Read more about video production here
+Learn more about marketing with video production

 Where will the filming take place?